websemantics/builder-extension/README.md

     ];
 ```

-7. Add seeder data to, `blog/addons/default/websemantics/blog-module/resources/seeders/post.php` (singular file name)
+* Add seeder data to, `blog/addons/default/websemantics/blog-module/resources/seeders/post.php` (singular file name)

 ```php
   ['title' => 'Laravel', 'content' => 'PHP framework'], ['title' => 'PyroCMS', 'content' => 'PHP CMS']
 ```

 The content must be a list of entry values without `<?php`.
-This will be added to the Entity Seeder class when the code is generated.
+This will be added to the Entity Seeder class when the code is (re)generated.

-8. Install/reinstall module,
+* Apply the changes by install/reinstall the module,

 ```bash
 php artisan module:reinstall websemantics.module.blog
 ```

-Check the admin panel and check your beautiful new Module in action `admin/blog/posts`
+Check the admin panel to see the new Module in action, url: `admin/blog/posts`.

 Have fun, ..